NFTfi-Genesis/nftfi.js/README.md

 A JavaScript SDK for interacting with the NFTfi Protocol.

-NFTfi is a smart contract platform for P2P (Peer-2-Peer) loans using NFT as collateral.
+NFTfi is a smart contract platform for P2P (Peer-2-Peer) loans using NFTs as collateral.
 P2P loans are directly between a Borrower and Lender — the Borrower uses an NFT as collateral to borrow ETH or DAI, and the Lender provides liquidity.
 The NFT is then held in an escrow contract until the loan is repaid.
 If the Borrower fails to repay in time, the Lender can claim the NFT.